-- (a) Continue to update and deliver the Training of Trainers (ToT) course on MPA management. - 16.
+- (a) Continue to update and deliver the Training of Trainers (ToT) course on MPA management. - 17.
 Two (2) Training of Trainers workshops on Protected Areas Management Effectiveness (PAME) and Marine Protected Area (MPA) management and networking will be held for at least fifteen (15) MPA practitioners in the Wider Caribbean Region (WCR).
-The workshops will be financed through the ACP-MEAs III project and will improve capacity and promote long-term sustainability. - (b) Promote Protected Area Management Effectiveness. - 17.
-With funding from the ACP-MEAs III project, several activities will be implemented to support SPAW MPA practitioners, including the: - Development of an operational network of SPAW MPAs.
-One (1) PAME regional assessment will be conducted to evaluate the project's success, with at least five (5) MPAs listed under the SPAW Protocol.
+The workshops will be financed through the ACP-MEAs III project and will improve capacity and promote long-term sustainability. - (b) Promote Protected Area Management Effectiveness. - 18.
+With funding from the ACP-MEAs III project, several activities will be implemented to support SPAW MPA practitioners, including the: - One (1) PAME regional assessment will be conducted to evaluate the project's success, with at least five (5) MPAs listed under the SPAW Protocol.
 These will act as baseline and evaluation assessments to determine project success. - Convening of two (2) five (5)- day regional training workshops.
 These workshops will train at least twenty (20)MPA practitioners on the basics of MPA Management Effectiveness and will be offered in English, Spanish and French.
-The workshops will be benefit both SPAW and non-SPAW Protocol Contracting Parties. - 18.
-Under the GoM LME project, several activities will be implemented to support the effectiveness of Marine Protected Area management including: - Verification and selection of transformational opportunities to capitalise on existing strengths in MPA networks through e.g. the establishment of a Working Group and improving capacity development for MPA managers.
+The workshops will benefit both SPAW and non-SPAW Protocol Contracting Parties.